In this tutorial, we are going to discuss the Java Collection Framework and the key interfaces in it.

 Iterator<E> iterator(): Provides an iterator for the collection.

-There is a conversion constructor in the Collection interface that allows new collections to be initialized with the contents of another collection.
+In addition, there is a conversion constructor in the Collection interface that allows initialization of new collections with the contents of another collection.

-where c is another collection that contains elements of int type.
+where c is another collection containing elements of int type.

 The List Interface